-Overview of podiatric therapeutics and endorsement of registration in scheduled medicines
+Overview of endorsement for scheduled medicines

 Endorsement of registration identifies practitioners with additional qualifications and specific expertise.
 A podiatrist or podiatric surgeon whose registration is endorsed for scheduled medicines under section 94 of the National Law is qualified to administer, obtain, possess, prescribe, sell, supply or use Schedule 2, 3, 4 or 8 medicines for the treatment of podiatric conditions, as listed in the National podiatry scheduled medicines list1 and in accordance with the relevant legislation and regulations in each state or territory in which they are practising.